 T: 023 9244 6912

-As a member of Verisona Law’s Private Client Team, Hayley has a particular interest in dealing with the administration of estates and associated tax matters.
-She has assisted in a wide variety of cases, including some notably high value estates, and regularly provides advice to clients regarding Wills and Lasting Powers of Attorney.
+Hayley has a particular interest in dealing with the administration of estates and associated tax matters.
+She has worked on a wide variety of cases, including some notably high value estates and she regularly provides advice to clients regarding Wills and Lasting Powers of Attorney.

 Hayley is a member of Solicitors for the Elderly and the Society of Trust and Estate Practitioners (STEP).